How to Learn Japanese Through Reading: A Survival Guide

 Frequency is a useful tool in any language, it's just more complicated with Japanese.

-2001.Kanji.Odyssey has been a popular course that tries to layer knew knowledge upon existing knowledge gradually, starting with more frequent elements.
+2001.Kanji.Odyssey or Kanji in Context are popular courses that try to layer knew knowledge upon existing knowledge gradually, starting with more frequent elements.
 It might not be entertaining, but it seems to be effective.
-This is very simmilar to Duo in approach, but much more annoying to navigate.
+This is very similar to Duo in approach, but much more annoying to navigate.
 It's an old standby though.

 There are plenty of apps too that have a lot of kanji and vocab already present and ordered.
 Obenkyo, Tsukiji, Kotoba, Kanji Tree, and Mondo may be of interest for those on Android at least.
 Obenkyo and Kanji Tree have writing practice too (but don't neglect paper entirely).
 These are all free, as I imagine a lot of potential learners may be young or just strapped for cash, and are things I personally have experience with.